cucumber/docs/content/community/faq.md

 {{% /block %}}

 # Arity Mismatch
-An Arity mismatch exception{{% text "java,kotlin" %}}, `cucumber.runtime.CucumberException: Arity mismatch`,{{% /text %}} indicates that the step does not provide the right number of arguments needed for the step definition.
+An Arity mismatch exception{{% text "java,kotlin" %}}- `cucumber.runtime.CucumberException: Arity mismatch`-{{% /text %}} indicates that the step does not provide the right number of arguments needed for the step definition.